MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-B-Acquisition-Planning/part-212-Acquisition-Commercial-Items/subpart-212.3-Solicitation-Provisions-Contract-Clauses-Acquisition-Commercial-Items/section-212.301.md

 ##### 212.301 Solicitation provisions and contract clauses for the acquisition of commercial items. #####

-Link to an amendment published at 87 FR 76983, Dec.
-16, 2022.Link to an amendment published at 87 FR 76986, Dec.
-16, 2022.Link to an amendment published at 87 FR 76991, Dec.
-16, 2022.

 (c) Include an evaluation factor regarding supply chain risk (see subpart 239.73) when acquiring information technology, whether as a service or as a supply, that is a covered system, is a part of a covered system, or is in support of a covered system, as defined in 239.7301.

 (f) The following additional provisions and clauses apply to DoD solicitations and contracts using FAR part 12 procedures for the acquisition of commercial items.
 If the offeror has completed any of the following provisions listed in this paragraph electronically as part of its annual representations and certifications at *https://www.sam.gov,* the contracting officer shall consider this information instead of requiring the offeror to complete these provisions for a particular solicitation.

 (i) *Part 203 - Improper Business Practices and Personal Conflicts of Interest.* (A) Use the FAR clause at 52.203-3, Gratuities, as prescribed in FAR 3.202, to comply with 10 U.S.C.
-2207.
+4651.

 (B) Use the clause at 252.203-7000, Requirements Relating to Compensation of Former DoD Officials, as prescribed in 203.171-4(a), to comply with section 847 of Pub.
 L. 110-181.

 (C) Use the clause at 252.203-7002, Requirement to Inform Employees of Whistleblower Rights, as prescribed in 203.970, to comply with 10 U.S.C.
-2409.
+4701.

 (D) Use the clause at 252.203-7003, Agency Office of the Inspector General, as prescribed in 203.1004(a), to comply with section 6101 of Pub.
 L. 110-252 and 41 U.S.C.
 3509.